classic-mods-revived/Jurassic-Revived/README.md

 ## 🚧 Early Development Warning
 ⚠️ This mod is in a VERY early stage of development.
 Expect bugs, missing features, and frequent changes.
 Feedback is welcome, but please be patient! is mod is in a VERY early stage of development.
 Expect bugs, missing features, and frequent changes.
 Feedback is welcome, but please be patient!

+## 🛠️ How to Open in IntelliJ IDEA

+1. **Import the Project**
+	- Pull the repository to your local machine.
+	- Allow Gradle to sync completely (usually takes ~2 minutes).

+2. **Select Version (Code Editing Only)**
+	- If you intend to modify the source code, use the included run configurations to set your workspace:
+		- `Switch to 1.20.1`
+		- `Switch to 1.21.1`
+	- *Note: You can skip this step if you just want to launch the game.*

+3. **Launch the Game**
+	- You can launch any of the four targets immediately using the generated Client, Data, or Server run configurations:
+		- **Fabric:** 1.20.1 & 1.21.1
+		- **NeoForge:** 1.21.1
+		- **Forge:** 1.20.1